jrebillat/Proper/proper/README.md

 For initial values, or values *not to be changed* it is possible to just initialize them with the current value of a property.
 This is less memory-consuming than the association.
 At the opposite, it is possible to bind properties in an element to a property in the container (either in the way container to element or bidirectional).

+## Named Containers
+It is sometimes easier not to have to worry about containers and work only with elements.
+You can achieve this with the named containers : containers instantiated automatically and stored in a map, to be referenced afterwards by their name.
+The system may create a special container class to hold data (the base PropertyConTainer may well be far enough for the work).
+It is then possible to not create any instance at all but let the system instantiate a PropertyContainer and store it along with a name.
+It is then possible to refer to the container to associate elements by its name.
+Furthermore, you do not have to request the container creation : it is created automatically before first association if it does not already exist.
+Named containers are accessible through static methods in the PropertyContainer class.

+## Association key codes
+It is sometimes interesting to associate an element to several containers, to have fields or methods related to different data sources.
+Thus it is possible to associate an element to several containers, differentiating them from o,e another by the association key codes (a String).
+The key code is given during element association to a container, to specify their relationship.
+Then all annotations will be process regarding this key code, that may be given as parameter on each annotation (Associate, Bind, Initialize, Manage and require).
+If a key code is given for the association, only annotations with this key code will be processed on this container.
+By default, the key code is the empty String "".
+Thus if you do not use any key code, in fact you are using the "" key code.
+One exception to this rule is the Manage annotation, which by default use the ActionManager.ALL_KEYCODES key code and make the annotated method to manage the action for all containers, regardless of the given key code.
+You may specify the ActionManager.DEFAUT_KEYCODE to make the method only manage default key code container actions.

+It is possible to associate a named container to element with a key code.

 ## The annotations
 ### @Require
 The @Require annotation is usable on any class type.
 It will make sure that a specified property exist in the container, with required type and, optionally, associated action.